Finding Influential Instances for Distantly Supervised Relation Extraction: Experiments

 \subsection{Effects of Sampling Ratio (RQ2)}

-We keep sampling ratio $r=10\%$ in above experiments, which means only $10\%$ of instances in each bag are picked in each epoch.
 We evaluate the performance of REIF with respect to different $r$ by repeat experiments.
 Results are reported in Fig. \ref{fig:patn_ratio}.
 REIF keeps stable when sampling ratio ranges from $5\%$ to $30\%$, such that adding more instances does not make much difference, which might be due to high noise in the NYT dataset, i.e., focusing on those favorable instances is enough for training a satisfactory RE model.